 Decision ("D") 11-12-052 requires that IOUs make an upfront showing related to the categorization of each proposed RPS procurement transaction.
-Specifically, contracts meeting the criteria of Portfolio Content Category Three are eligible renewable energy resource electricity products, including unbundled renewable energy credits, that do not qualify under Portfolio Content Category One or Two.
+Specifically contracts meeting the criteria of Portfolio Content Category Three are eligible renewable energy resource

 The Product purchased pursuant to the PSA meets the upfront showing required for Portfolio Content Category Three because it is an unbundled renewable energy credit.
 Therefore, the RPS-eligible procurement from the PSA satisfies the criteria for Portfolio Content Category Three adopted in D.11-12-052.